-Building: ARC is located in the Crown Hill Center which is a security coded access building.
+- Building: ARC is located in the Crown Hill Center which is a security coded access building.
 If you are attending Open Class for the first time, please phone our office upon your arrival.
 All Open class students must sign in at the office upon arrival.

-No street shoes, food or drinks (water OK), gum.
+- No street shoes, food or drinks (water OK), gum

-Dancers that wear pointe shoes, please do toe taping and sewing outside of all studios.
+- Pointe Students that wear pointe shoes, please do toe taping and sewing outside of all studios.

-Electronic devices: Please silence cell phones and electronic devices prior to entering the studios.
+- Electronic devices: Please silence cell phones and electronic devices prior to entering the studios.
 ARC has a policy of NO cell phone/electronic device use in our studios.
 We would like to optimize the “human connection” in our studios.

-Photos & Filming: Photography and/or filming of any kind is not allowed without first obtaining written permission from ARC.
+- Photos & Filming: Photography and/or filming of any kind is not allowed without first obtaining written permission from ARC.